compphil2mmae/compphil2mmae.github.io/content/en/publication/neuhaeuser-seidel-2022/index.md

 publisher: 'Reclam'
 address: 'Ditzingen'
-series: 'Was bedeutet das alles?'
+series: 'Was bedeutet das alles?
+(What does all this mean?)'

 doi: ''